Gigawhat-net/Gigawhat-Essentials/.github/PULL_REQUEST_TEMPLATE/bug-fix.md

 <!--
     Include screenshots/log snippets from before and after as necessary.
-If you have created a test case mod, please link to a download of the mod, source code and exact version used where possible.
+If you have created a test case mod, please link to a download of the mod, source code, and exact version used where possible.
 -->